-- c.
+- i.
+Being threatened by the Defendant Randy Donauer that she would be beaten with a wooden paddle if she and other students didn't "praise the Lord" more effusively by raising her hands, jumping up and down and singing louder; - Berating, demeaning, degrading, dehumanizing, intimidating and harassing members of the Plaintiff Classes, including the Plaintiffs, for communicating with individuals excommunicated by the Church or School; - c.
 Berating, demeaning, degrading, dehumanizing, intimidating and harassing members of the Plaintiff Classes, including the Plaintiffs, for allegedly exhibiting disrespect for teachers, teachers aids, school administrators, Church Elders, pastors and other employees, agents and representatives of Mile Two Church Inc.; - d.
-Berating, demeaning, degrading, dehumanizing, intimidating and harassing members of the Plaintiff Classes, including the Plaintiffs, for allegedly not abiding by all principles, teachings and purported obligations of the Church; - e.
+Berating, demeaning, degrading, dehumanizing, intimidating and harassing members of the Plaintiff Classes, including the Plaintiffs, for allegedly not

+- abiding by all principles, teachings and purported obligations of imposed by the Church and School;; - e.
 Threatening physical violence against members of the Plaintiff Classes, including the Plaintiffs, for communicating with individuals excommunicated by the Church or School; - f.
 Threatening physical violence against members of the Plaintiff Classes, including the Plaintiffs, for allegedly exhibiting disrespect for teachers, teachers aids, school administrators, Church Elders, pastors and other employees, agents and representatives of Mile Two Church Inc.; - g.
-Threatening physical violence against members of the Plaintiff Classes, including the Plaintiffs, for allegedly not abiding by all principles, teachings and purported obligations of the Church; - Berating, demeaning, degrading, dehumanizing, intimidating and harassing members of the Plaintiff Classes, including the Plaintiffs, for exhibiting or condoning homosexuality and homosexual behaviour; - i.
+Threatening physical violence against members of the Plaintiff Classes, including the Plaintiffs, for allegedly not abiding by all principles, teachings and purported obligations of imposed by the Church and School;; - h.
+Berating, demeaning, degrading, dehumanizing, intimidating and harassing members of the Plaintiff Classes, including the Plaintiffs, for exhibiting or condoning homosexuality and homosexual behaviour; - i.
 Berating, demeaning, degrading, dehumanizing, intimidating and harassing members of the Plaintiff Classes, including the Plaintiffs, for not condemning and demonstrating detestation of homosexuality and homosexual behaviour; - j.
-Berating, demeaning, degrading, dehumanizing, intimidating and harassing members of the Plaintiff Classes, including the Plaintiffs, for not condemning and demonstrating detestation of homosexuality and homosexual behaviour;

-- k.
-Threatening physical violence against members of the Plaintiff Classes, including the Plaintiffs, if they did not divulge misconduct of other members of the Plaintiff Classes, including the Plaintiffs, their families, or other adherents and congregants of the Church; - Threatening physical violence against members of the Plaintiff Classes, including the Plaintiffs, if they disclosed information deemed by the employees, agents, and representatives of Two Mile Church Inc., including the Principal Defendants, to be kept secret; - m.
-Threatening physical violence against members of the Plaintiff Classes, including the Plaintiffs, if they disclosed to others the particulars of discipline meted by the Defendants against the members of the Plaintiff Classes, including the Plaintiffs; - n.
-Threatening excommunication or social isolation against members of the Plaintiff Classes, including the Plaintiffs, for deviating from the principles, teachings or obligations of the Church; - o.
-Telling members of the Plaintiff Classes, including the Plaintiff, that they would be corporally punished at a specific or unspecified future date or time; - Requiring students to stand in line to be corporally punished, while students ahead of them in line were being corporally punished; - q.
-Selling and displaying paddles around the School and Church, as a threat of future physical abuse.
+Threatening physical violence against members of the Plaintiff Classes, including the Plaintiffs, if they did not divulge misconduct of other members of the Plaintiff Classes, including the Plaintiffs, their families, or other adherents and congregants of the Church; - k.
+Threatening physical violence against members of the Plaintiff Classes, including the Plaintiffs, if they disclosed information deemed by the employees, agents, and representatives of Two Mile Church Inc., including the Principal Defendants, to be secrets kept secret; - 1.
+Threatening physical violence against members of the Plaintiff Classes, including the Plaintiffs, if they disclosed to others the particulars of discipline meted by the Defendants against the members of the Plaintiff Classes, including the Plaintiffs;

+- m.
+Threatening excommunication or social isolation against members of the Plaintiff Classes, including the Plaintiffs, for deviating from the principles, teachings or obligations of the Church; - n.
+Telling members of the Plaintiff Classes, including the Plaintiff, that they would be corporally punished at a specific or unspecified future date or time; - o.
+Requiring students to stand in line to be corporally punished, while students ahead of them in line were being corporally punished; - p.
+Selling and displaying paddles around the School and Church, as a threat of future physical abuse.; and - q.
+Demeaning and humiliating a female child who had been sexually abused in her home, with public and private statements that the child had seduced her abuser, required "healing sessions" to "deliver her from the spirit of lust", when the child was 4 to 6 years of age;